meannoharm/NotionNext/README.md

 TODO:

+- usage and document
-- config from Notion Database
+- config from Notion
 - new theme **material**
 - monorepo directory for theme module